Alphabet Inc. (GOOG) Outpaces Stock Market Gains: What You Should Know

 It is also important to note the recent changes to analyst estimates for GOOG.
 Recent revisions tend to reflect the latest near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 Within the past 30 days, our consensus EPS projection has moved 1.77% higher.
-GOOG is currently sporting a Zacks Rank of #1 (Strong Buy).
+GOOG is holding a Zacks Rank of #1 (Strong Buy) right now.

-Investors should also note GOOG's current valuation metrics, including its Forward P/E ratio of 26.88.
-For comparison, its industry has an average Forward P/E of 26.88, which means GOOG is trading at a no noticeable deviation to the group.
+In terms of valuation, GOOG is currently trading at a Forward P/E ratio of 27.85.
+This represents a discount compared to its industry's average Forward P/E of 29.21.

-Investors should also note that GOOG has a PEG ratio of 1.48 right now.
+Also, we should mention that GOOG has a PEG ratio of 1.54.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-Internet - Services stocks are, on average, holding a PEG ratio of 1.9 based on yesterday's closing prices.
+The Internet - Services industry currently had an average PEG ratio of 1.9 as of yesterday's close.

 Click to get this free report